This article was first published on Sep 19, 2016, and last updated in February 2020.

-If you want to or can wait for long-term results, go with SEO.
+If you can wait for long-term results, go with an SEO firm.

 Search engines want to see a consistent pattern of SEO work.
 Therefore, it usually takes three months of work to see ranking improvement, and six to nine months for first-page results.
 As you already know, if you want to get more calls and increase your visibility, you also want to be on the first page.

 After those six to nine months of work, and once your services reach the first page, can you stop?

 If you see success during this time period, I would recommend continuing to build and expand your visibility.
 If you taper off or completely stop doing SEO while other websites in your industry are still working on their SEO, you could start to slide off the first page.

 Can your business wait the six to nine months it usually takes for returns, or do you need immediate results?